uhasker/large-language-models-for-software-engineers/src/06-structured-output-tools-and-agents.md

 Note that the `assistant` message only includes the tool name with the arguments.
 The actual result of the tool call is part of the `tool` message, not the `assistant` message.

-Let's now implement the clock tool in Python.
+Let's give an example implementation of tool calling in Python.

 First, we need to define the tool.
 We have to give it a name, a description and a JSON schema for the arguments: